 Just Stop Oil demonstrators in protest at London’s Royal Academy

-Demonstrators glued themselves to the frame of a copy of da Vinci’s The Last Supper.
+The protesters glued themselves to the frame of a copy of Leonardo da Vinci’s The Last Supper.

-One of the protesters branded the Government as a “Judas” to future generations as he said the group had brought its campaign to this “magnificent beautiful painting” because the future is “bleaker than ever”.
+One of the protesters branded the Government a “Judas” to future generations as he said the group had taken its campaign to the “magnificent beautiful painting” because the future is “bleaker than ever”.

-The painting represents a scene when Jesus announces that one of his 12 apostles will betray him, during the last time he dined with them before he was crucified.
+The painting represents the scene when Jesus announced that one of his 12 apostles would betray him, during the last time he dined with them before he was crucified.

 The campaigners are calling for the Government to halt new oil and gas licences in the UK and for the directors, employees and members of art institutions to join the JSO protests.